-To help future students of the Moore School of Business, I sat down with George Fetner, assistant director of admissions for the full-time MBA program.
-He was eager to talk about applications because around this time of year the MBA office receives a rash of phone calls from potential candidates.
+To help future students of the Moore School of Business, I sat down with Jennifer Ninh, director of admissions for the full-time MBA program.
+She was eager to talk about applications because around this time of year the MBA office receives a rash of phone calls from potential candidates.
 The calls often share a common concern: is it too late to apply for the program’s incoming summer class?

 Here’s the answer to that application question and many more.

 Q: Why might an applicant apply this close to the start of an MBA program?